yangwu1227/python-for-machine-learning/README.md

 $ pdm install --prod
 ```

-However, any other dependency management tool can be used instead.
+Any other dependency management tool can be used instead.
 Not all dependencies are explicitly declared in the pyproject.toml file.